Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Asymptotic Neural Tangent Kernel

 where $\Psi^l_{\alpha,\alpha'} = \dot{q}^l_{\alpha, \alpha'} K^{res, l}_{\alpha,\alpha'}+ \hat{q}^{l}_{\alpha, \alpha'}$.

 \end{lemma}

 The additional terms $ K_{res}^{l-1}(x, x')$ (resp. $K^{res, l-1}_{\alpha,\alpha'}$) in the recursive formulas of Lemma \ref{lemma:resnet_ntk} (resp.
-Lemma \ref{lemma:resnet_ntk_conv}) are due to the ResNet architecture.
-It turns out that this term helps slowing down the convergence rate of the NTK.
-The next proposition shows that for any $\sigma_w>0$, the NTK of a ResNet explodes (exponentially) as $L$ grows.
+Lemma \ref{lemma:resnet_ntk_conv}) appear as a result of the skip connections in the ResNet architecture.
+It turns out that this term helps in slowing down the convergence rate of the NTK.
+The next proposition shows that for any $\sigma_w>0$\footnote{We omit the bias in the ResNet architecture for the sake of simplification.}, the infinite-width NTK of a ResNet explodes (exponentially) as $L$ grows.
 However, a normalized version $\Bar{K}^L = K^L / \alpha_L$ of the NTK of a ResNet will always have a polynomial convergence rate to a limiting trivial kernel.
+Recall that the NTK regime is scale-invariant (Eq. \eqref{eq:scale_invariance1}), i.e. the scaling factor $\alpha_L$ does not change this regime. \begin{thm}[NTK for ResNet] Consider a ResNet satisfying